djlint/djLint/docs/src/docs/integrations.md

 3. Install SublimeLinter-contrib-djlint
    :::

-Ensure djLint is installed in your global python, or on yout `PATH`.
+Ensure djLint is installed in your global python, or on your `PATH`.

 ## Visual Studio Code